riceissa/issarice.com/wiki/taxonomies.md

 >                          Nihilism
 > ```

-(By the way, Wei Dai also has a [classification of metaethical views](http://lesswrong.com/lw/khf/six_plausible_metaethical_alternatives/), which is a list rather than a tree.)
+(By the way, Wei Dai also has a [classification of metaethical views](http://lesswrong.com/lw/khf/six_plausible_metaethical_alternatives/), which is a list rather than a tree.
+Tommy Crow also has a somewhat different [taxonomy](https://www.lesswrong.com/posts/jJsdXwvpKHPcHoCEs/categorization-of-meta-ethical-theories-a-flowchart).)

 I think the hard thing about taxonomies is that they're a mess to deal with in terms of markup.
 Timelines are linear so they are easy to enter using a text editor (or just about any software tool).